Todd Pratt: Seattle Mariners

-Bucky Dent and Domino's

 Pratt went unsigned for the rest of 1996 and worked part-time delivering pizzas for Domino's and as an instructor at Bucky Dent's baseball school.

 New York Mets

 Pratt signed a minor league contract with an invitation to Spring Training with the New York Mets on December 23, 1996.
 Pratt was competing for a job as the backup to Todd Hundley but lost out to Alberto Castillo.
 The Mets optioned Pratt to the Norfolk Tides to be their everyday catcher, where he batted .301 in 59 games.
-With Castillo struggling at the Major League level, Pratt was recalled in the second half of the season and hit a walk-off, extra-innings homer in his first at-bat with the Mets.
+With Castillo struggling at the Major League level, Pratt was recalled in the second half of the season and hit a game-tying home run in his first at-bat with the Mets.
 Pratt played 39 games with the Mets and batted .283.
 The Mets surged to 88 wins in the second half of 1997 with Pratt as their backup catcher but finished in third place and missed the playoffs by a wide margin.

 The Mets brought Pratt back in 1998.
 With Hundley injured and unable to play and unable to catch for all of 1998 (although he did find his way behind the plate for two games in September), Pratt competed for jobs in Spring Training as both New York's starting catcher or its backup.
 However, he lost out on both jobs to Castillo and Tim Spehr.
 After Spehr was injured there was a chance that Pratt could be recalled, but the Mets instead stunned the National League and acquired Mike Piazza from the Florida Marlins in exchange for a host of prospects, relegating Castillo to a more familiar backup role and leaving Pratt at Norfolk.
 Pratt batted .366 in the minor leagues while Castillo's hitting hadn't come around after parts of two seasons in the catching mix for the Mets, however, and Pratt was once again recalled in the second half, playing in 41 games and batting .275.
 The Mets won 88 games again but missed out on the playoffs by losing to the Atlanta Braves on the last day of the season.
 Pratt became a free agent at the end of the year.